skearns4/Synagogue-Cemetery/README.md

 ## Synagogue-Cemetery
-Synagogue Cemetery Management System for the Beth Shalom Synagogue
+Synagogue and Cemetery Management System for the Beth Shalom Synagogue

 ####Authored by
  - Evan Alexander:  EA914